CSaratakij/MainBlog/content/projects/Doppelganger.md

 #### Sprite Plotter
 ![sprite plotter](/dg-sprite-plotter.png)

-This tools help our artist to place the tilesets.
+This tools help our artist to quickly place the tilesets.

+Since we use a pixel art style for this game, We need to make sure each sprite will align properly within the grid.

+At that time, Unity already have a tools to help place the tilesets. \
+Unfortunately, We don't want to use its solution.

+Not only it techically still in the beta, but also the work we have to do in order to prepare our sprite is way too complicated for our usecase.

+( We just want to snap our sprite to the grid, for god sake... )

+That's why this tools was created. \
-(todo)The placing sprite logic is similar to the Collision & Collider Plotter.
+The placing sprite logic is similar to the Collision & Collider Plotter.

+(TODO)
+> Later on, I add (brush profile)
+> This is possible by the fact that assets need to generate its own GUID when import to the project.
+> GUID is a unique ID

+(TODO)
+> One issue that come up with
+> (Multiple Sprite, too costly when use single gameobject for multiple sprite with the same sprite)

+[video when using here..]

 You can view the implementation [here](https://github.com/CSaratakij/DG-Script-Only/blob/develop/Assets/Editor/Plotter/SpritePlotter.cs) .